kometenstaub/customizable-page-header-buttons/README.md

-# Quick Switcher Button Obsidian Plugin
+# Top Bar Buttons Obsidian Plugin

-This plugin adds a button to the left of the change edit/preview mode button on mobile.
+This plugin lets you add buttons that execute commands to the top bar in the mobile app.

-It opens the Quick Switcher.
+Currently it implements core commands and `Another Quick Switcher: Normal search`.